Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                              Log ingress subscription notifications at
                                Informational level to aid debugging.
                                Default: `disabled`.
+      --oc, --otlpcollector, --OtlpCollectorEndpoint=VALUE
+                             Specifiy the OpenTelemetry collector grpc endpoint
+                               url to export diagnostics to.
+                               Default: `disabled`.
+      --oxi, --otlpexportinterval, --OtlpExportIntervalMilliseconds=VALUE
+                             The interval in milliseconds when OpenTelemetry is exported to the collector endpoint.
+                               Default: `15000` (15000000 seconds).
 ```

 Currently supported combinations of `--mm` snd `--me` can be found [here](./messageformats.md).